Minnesota Assault Lawyer

 Proving The Facts

-In an assault and battery case, the prosecution has to show that force was unleashed on another person and that that force resulted in bodily injury.
+In an assault and battery case, the prosecution has to show that force was unleashed on another person and that force resulted in bodily injury.
 If those two items cannot be proven beyond a reasonable doubt, a conviction is difficult to secure.
-Ms. Speas is a Minneapolis Assault & Battery attorney who will show the facts that counter the case of the prosecution so you can achieve the best outcome in the case.
+Ms. Speas is a Minneapolis assault and battery attorney who will show the facts that counter the case of the prosecution so you can achieve the best outcome in the case.
 If the prosecution’s evidence is weak or doesn’t exist, it is possible for charges to be reduced or dismissed.

-An assault & battery charge can be difficult to understand and cope with.
+An assault and battery charge can be difficult to understand and cope with.
 When you have an experienced attorney standing up for your rights and your future, you have the opportunity to achieve the best outcome possible.
 Even if a judge determines that there is merit to the charges, it is possible to move forward with your life in a positive way.
-To learn more about your rights and options,, call the Speas Law Firm, P.A. at 612-333-6160 to schedule a initial consultation.
+To learn more about your rights and options, call the Speas Law Firm, P.A., at 612-333-6160 to schedule an initial consultation.